rpetit3/pasty/README.md

 # pasty
-In silico serogroup of Pseudomonas aeruginosa isolates written in Python.
+A tool easily taken advantage of for in silico serogrouping of _Pseudomonas aeruginosa_ isolates

 ## A Quick Note